Yoast/plugin-grunt-tasks/README.md

 Type: `Boolean`
 Default: `false`

-Setting this to `true` will commit the changes made to be commit to git.
+Setting this to `true` will commit the changes made to git.

 ##### readmeFile
 Type: `String`